 Recently, I was asked by a dad expecting twins, “How early can I know the gender of twins?”

-While you can try our twins’ gender prediction calculator, there are really two ways to determine the gender of your twins, one via blood work and the other via ultrasound.
+While you can try our twins’ gender prediction calculator, there are really two ways to determine the gender of your twins before birth, one via blood work and the other via ultrasound.
 Let’s see what each of those mean for your twin gender reveal:

 Twin Gender Determination via Blood Testing

 If you do any kind of chromosomal testing, this can help determine the gender of your twins a few weeks earlier than an ultrasound.

 Noninvasive prenatal testing (NIPT) is a test typically done around 10 weeks of the pregnancy to screen for Down Syndrome.
 As this test looks at DNA, it will see the chromosomes of your babies.
 However, because you’re having twins, the sample will include DNA from both babies.